What Are The Top Public Relations Skills You Should Master?

 The last way to think about data is to use it to inform your PR strategy.
 You must learn to use data and insights to uncover media opportunities and market white space.
 In other words, you can use the insights to inform your content strategy, paid social, and even a more extensive campaign or brand narrative.
 But, again, these aren’t just PR skills; they are skills for business.

-Become a storyteller
+Become a Storyteller

-Good storytellers can take a complex issue and make it relatable and attractive to a journalist, reporters, influencers, and also an executive.
+Good storytellers can take a complex issue and make it relatable and attractive to a journalist, reporters, influencers, and an executive.
 You will have to help your executives craft a story for the media, and this is one of the public relations skills you should master.

-Master the gift of gab
+Master the Gift of Gab

 For PR pros to be successful, they must build and nurture relationships.
 There’s a concept I heard years ago called reciprocal altruism, which means to “give without any expectation of receiving anything in return.”
 This is so much more than a public relations skill.
 It’s a life skill.